 10.2.19 Teaching and Learning Spaces.
-Furniture and Teaching Equipment --------- --

-The classroom is the most common type of room in a school building.
+Furniture and Teaching Equipment Best Practice The classroom is the most common type of room in a school building.
 An appropriate classroom environment is important for successful teaching and learning and for ensuring that all students can participate equally in classroom activities.
 It is important that all students can circulate freely around the classroom, and can access storage areas, equipment, sinks, sockets, and so on.
 The provision of ample space and level access is important for those using assistive devices, such as wheelchairs, crutches or canes.
 Worktops and sinks should have knee space underneath to allow a wheelchair user to use them comfortably.
 Anti-glare film is recommended on windows in areas which visually impaired children use frequently.
 This is due to photosensitivity further reducing vision, ability to judge speed and distance and also causing eye pain and headaches.
 Students with disabilities will have certain unique requirements that impact how they use School facilities.
-For example:

-- Students with mobility disabilities may have particular difficulties with steps, or heavy doors.
-They may need additional desk space if they use a wheelchair, or additional storage space for a walking frame or crutches. - Students with visual difficulties will benefit from improved lighting and clear visual contrasts on doorframes and support columns.
-Some students with emotional, psychological or mental health difficulties will benefit from a calming environment created by appropriate use of light and colour schemes. - Many students have particular requirements for access to laptop computers or other assistive technology.
-Availability of power points for recharging will greatly benefit these students activities.
+For example: Students with mobility disabilities may have particular difficulties with steps, or heavy doors.
+They may need additional desk space if they use a wheelchair, or additional storage space for a walking frame or crutches.
+Students with visual difficulties will benefit from improved lighting and clear visual contrasts on doorframes and support columns.
+Some students with emotional, psychological or mental health difficulties will benefit from a calming environment created by appropriate use of light and colour schemes.
+Many students have particular requirements for access to laptop computers or other assistive technology.
+Availability of power points for recharging will greatly benefit these students At secondary level, children progress to a wider ranging and specialised curriculum, and accommodation can be correspondingly diverse.
+Rather than spending most of their day in one classroom as they do in primary school, children move around the school to spaces with specialist facilities for different activities.
 14-19year olds often also have vocational training and work experience.
 Mainstream schools can be especially large, so some children with SEN and disabilities need assistance when they move between different spaces and to take part in school life.